webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 of 2 we get 598 actual pixels.
 We have 3 children. `598 / 3 = 199.33333333333334`
 We can't have 199.33333333334 actual pixels.
 If we round to 199 then 199 + 199 + 199 = 597.
 But our parent is 598.
 To get to 598, one of those
-elements needs an extra pixel but given the info for all 3 is exactly the same, which one gets the extra pixel?
+elements needs an extra pixel but, given the info for all 3 is exactly the same, which one gets the extra pixel?

 ## <a id="a-devicepixelcontentboxsize"></a> `devicePixelContentBoxSize`